nicklockwood/iRate/README.md

 To enable iRate in your application you need to instantiate and configure iRate *before* the app has finished launching.
 The easiest way to do this is to add the iRate configuration code in your AppDelegate's initialize method, like this:

-As of version 1.4, iRate typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look it up on the App Store.
+As of version 1.4, iRate typically requires no configuration at all and will simply run automatically, using the Application's bundle ID to look the app ID up on the App Store.

 **Note:** If you have apps with matching bundle IDs on both the Mac and iOS app stores (even if they use different capitalisation), the lookup mechanism won't work, so you'll need to manually set the appStoreID property, which is a numeric ID that can be found in iTunes Connect after you set up an app.